 NOTE 3: Step 5 is application level exchange and is transparent to the 3GPP system.

-6. USS informs the 3GPP system that the UAS has been granted authorization for flight operations.
-With knowledge of that authorization, the 3GPP system knows the UAS is entitled to request 3GPP resouces as part of the flight operations.
+6. USS informs the 3GPP system that the UAV has been granted authorization for flight operations.
+With knowledge of that authorization, the 3GPP system knows the UAV is entitled to request 3GPP resouces as part of the flight operations.

 7. NEF passes the notification to SMF that UAS flight operations has been authorized.
 This can be used by SMF for decision making when UAV request further session resources.

-8. [Optionally] NEF passes the notification to AMF that UAS flight operations has been authorized.
-This can be of use to the AMF when treating service request from UAV.

-Editor's note: How the 5GC NFs (AMF, SMF) associate the Flight Operations authorisation response to a UAV is FFS.

-Editor's note: How the USS identifies the UE corresponding to the UAV towards the 3GPP system is FFS.
+With the CAA-Level UAV-ID available to the 3GPP system and the SMF having the UAV subscription profile / UE context and there knowing there is the CAA-Level UAV ID will be able to aasociate that a request for PDU Establsihment is by a UAV.
+As the subscribe event services and notify event services can also be linked to a UAV by its CAA-Level UAV ID, SMF thus know that certain UAVs have been authenticated and authorized for flight operations.

 When this solution is applied to LTE/SAE, the AMF will be replaced by the MME, the SMF replaced by the PGW and the NEF replaced by the SCEF.